• Skip to main content

 Is it healthy?

 Well, I wouldn't say it is the healthiest meal.
 I tend to shy away from dividing foods into healthy or unhealthy.
-It is a comfort food that the entire family can enjoy in moderation.

 More Hamburger Recipe Ideas